-- 1. On March 10, 2020, Governor Jared Polis verbally declared a disaster emergency regarding COVID-19 in Colorado, and on March 11, 2020 Governor Polis issued Executive Order D 2020 003, memorializing the disaster declaration.
-The Governor's verbal declaration of a disaster emergency is now memorialized in Executive Order D 2021 122, as amended and extended by D 2021 124, D 2021 125, D 2021 129, D 2021 132, and D 2021 136.
-Since that time, the Governor has taken numerous steps to implement measures to mitigate the spread of disease within Colorado, and has further required that several public health orders be issued to implement his orders. - 2.
-As of November 29, 2021, there have been 826,815 Coloradans diagnosed with COVID-19, 46,752 have been hospitalized and 9,442 Coloradans have died from COVID-19.
-There are 1,473 individuals currently hospitalized due to COVID-19, and only 903 hospital beds remain unoccupied across the state.
-At this time, 93% of Colorado's intensive care beds are occupied and 91% of medical/surgical beds are occupied. - 3.
-With the rescission of PHO 20-36 COVID-19 Dial, but the pandemic ongoing, it remains critical for individuals, communities, businesses, and governments to remain vigilant regarding the spread of COVID-19.
-Individuals are encouraged to get vaccinated, receive a booster after six months, and remain at least 6 feet away from non-household contacts whenever possible, wash their hands, and wear a face covering to reduce the likelihood of disease transmission.
+1. On March 10, 2020, Governor Jared Polis verbally declared a disaster emergency regarding COVID-19 in Colorado, and on March 11, 2020 Governor Polis issued Executive Order D 2020 003, memorializing the disaster declaration.
+The Governor's verbal declaration of a disaster emergency is now memorialized in Executive Order D 2021 122, as amended and extended by D 2021 124, D 2021 125, D 2021 129, D 2021 132, D 2021 136, D 2021 139, and D 2021 141.
+Since that time, the Governor has taken numerous steps to implement measures to mitigate the spread of disease within Colorado, and has further required that several public health orders be issued to implement his orders.

+2. As of January 27, 2022, there have been 1,233,278 Coloradans diagnosed with COVID-19, 56,540 have been hospitalized and 11,434 Coloradans have died from COVID-19.
+There are 1,444 individuals currently hospitalized due to COVID-19, and only 686 hospital beds remain unoccupied across the state.
+At this time, 90% of Colorado's intensive care beds are occupied and 93% of medical/surgical beds are occupied.

+3. With the pandemic ongoing, it remains critical for individuals, communities, businesses, and governments to remain vigilant regarding the spread of COVID-19.
+Individuals are encouraged to get vaccinated and boosted if eligible, remain at least 6 feet away from non-household contacts whenever possible, wash their hands, and wear a face covering to reduce the likelihood of disease transmission.
 As we continue to combat COVID-19 in our communities, continuing some limited requirements to mitigate disease spread remain appropriate.

-- 4. On November 10, 2021, Governor Polis issued Executive Order D 2021 137, declaring that the entire state of Colorado is high risk for exposure or transmission of COVID-19 for the purpose of COVID-19 booster shot eligibility.
-It is currently estimated that one in sixty-seven Coloradans is infectious with COVID-19.
-With this high risk of transmission, large indoor gatherings which often include people gathering from all parts of the state and beyond pose a significant concern for continuing the spread of COVID-19.
-In collaboration with elected leadership in these cities and counties, the State is taking additional action in large indoor event venues to protect against further disease spread. - 5.
-The following additional public health orders remain in effect: - a.
+4. The following additional public health orders remain in effect:

+- a.
 PHO 20-20 Requirements For Colorado Skilled Nursing Facilities, Assisted Living Residences, Intermediate Care Facilities, And Group Homes For COVID-19 Prevention And Response; - b.
 PHO 20-33 Laboratory Data Reporting for COVID-19; - c.
 PHO 21-01 Vaccine Access And Data Reporting For COVID-19; and - d.
 PHO 21-02 Concerning Hospital Capacity and Access to Care.